JavierOramas/webcam-security-system/README.md

 - **Bot Token**: Your Telegram bot token from @BotFather
 - **Chat ID**: The chat ID where notifications will be sent

+### Configuration json:
+This configuration file (`config.json`) contains all the settings required for the webcam-security system to function.
+Each field controls a specific aspect of how the monitoring and notifications work:

+- **bot_token**: The Telegram bot token you get from @BotFather.
+This allows the system to send you notifications via Telegram.
+- **chat_id**: The unique identifier for the Telegram chat (group, channel, or user) where alerts and recordings will be sent.
+- **topic_id**: (Optional) If you are using a forum-style Telegram channel, this specifies the topic/thread for notifications.
+- **monitoring_start_hour**: The hour (in 24-hour format) when monitoring should begin each day.
+Default is `22` (10 PM).
+- **monitoring_end_hour**: The hour (in 24-hour format) when monitoring should stop each day.
+Default is `6` (6 AM).
+- **grace_period**: The number of seconds to keep recording after motion is last detected.
+This helps capture the full event.
+Default is `25` seconds.
+- **min_contour_area**: The minimum size (in pixels) of detected motion to trigger recording and notifications.
+Helps filter out small, irrelevant movements.
+Default is `500`.
+- **motion_threshold**: The sensitivity of motion detection.
+Lower values make the system more sensitive to small changes.
+Default is `25`.
+- **recording_fps**: Frames per second for the recorded video files.
+Default is `20.0`.
+- **cleanup_days**: The number of days to keep old recordings before they are automatically deleted to save disk space.
+Default is `3`.

+You can edit this file directly to fine-tune the system’s behavior.
+The file is typically located at `~/.webcam_security/config.json` in your home directory.
+Make sure to keep your bot token private and do not share this file publicly.

 ### Optional Parameters